Story The Film Team Gallery Access

 Going Back

-By dawn, Cuba had vanished behind them.
+By dawn, Cuba had vanished.
 In every direction — only water.
-The raft drifted at the mercy of currents that pulled them east toward the Bermuda Triangle instead of north toward Florida.
+The raft drifted at the mercy of currents pulling them east instead of north.
 The sun was merciless.
-They had no shade, almost no water, and no way to steer.

 A shark circles beneath the raft

-On the second day, they saw the shadow.
 A tiger shark — longer than their raft — circled beneath them in slow, patient loops.
 Their legs dangled inches from the water.
 No one moved.
-No one spoke.
 For hours, it circled.

 A massive storm hits the raft

-Then the storm came.
 Waves the height of buildings crashed over them.
-Lightning turned the sky white.
 They tied themselves to the raft with rope and held on.
 One inner tube started leaking.
 The wooden platform cracked.
-They were swallowing seawater.
-One man lost consciousness.

 Day three — men collapsed on the raft